sliang11/Z2H/README.md

 # Z2H

-This is an anonymous repository holding the source code and mice data, intended for the double-blind review of  our paper "Zero-to-Hero: Knowledge-guided Active Learning for Interictal Epileptiform Discharges Detection in Unlabeled EEG Data", submitted to the KDD'25 ADS track.
+This is an anonymous repository holding the source code and mouse data, intended for the double-blind review of  our paper "Zero-to-Hero: Knowledge-guided Active Learning for IED Detection in Unlabeled EEG Data", submitted to the ECML-PKDD 2025.

 ## Downloading the mice data
 To download the mice data, follow this [link](https://drive.google.com/file/d/1Lzo7PLL6PrHqdwgvzbmkK4TpBiIyDjoQ/view?usp=sharing).

 ## Running the code
-Suppose you have unzipped the mice data into the same directory as the code, follow the steps below to run it.
+Suppose you have unzipped the mouse data into the same directory as the code, follow the steps below to run it.

 ### 1. Pre-compute the Nearest Neighbor (NN) distance matrices
 As a warmup routine, run the following to pre-compute the NN distances, which will be used in both Modules M1 and M2.